-Our partners, Long Island University and Widener University offer cooperative (co-op) education programs.
+Our partner, Long Island University offer cooperative (co-op) education programs.
 Work becomes an integral part of your degree.
 Co-op education gives you the opportunity to earn academic credit while getting paid to do a job related to your studies.

 Compare Co-ops and Internships

 ||Yes, co-op education is a major part of your program

 ||You may or may not earn academic credit

 ||Multiple periods - usually at least three semesters - increases overall length of degree program